Frequently Asked Questions

 - If I have other questions not on this list, how can I learn more?

 - Doctor of Physical Therapy (DPT) admissions requirements

 Submit your application with the $30 application fee directly to Enrollment Services, or apply online (the application fee is waived).
 When your application file is complete, it is sent to the Admissions Committee for review.
 Notification of admission decision is sent to you in writing.

-Grade point average (undergraduate), graduate coursework (if applicable), GRE or GMAT test scores, letters of recommendation, writing samples, and a record of work experience are among the items the admission committee reviews.
+Grade point average (undergraduate), graduate coursework (if applicable), GRE or GMAT test scores (when required), letters of recommendation, writing samples, and a record of work experience are among the items the admission committee reviews.
 Specific requirements vary by program.

 Websites which offer information on these exams are: